 As another example, ice age animals focus on Sabre-toothed Tiger Cats, Giant Sloths, and Woolly Mammoths.
 Where are the buffaloes, deer, horses, and canines (wolves)?

 In conclusion, the narrative of evolution focuses on extinct animals despite the reality that all these animals coexisted with many common animals.
-Animals that are still alive today which also have remained in stasis for millions of years.
-As an example, bird fossils date back more than 85 million-years before many dinosaurs.1 Something you might never find in an evolutionary textbook, ordinary birds such as geese, ducks, and seagulls 1 flew over the heads of dinosaurs.
+Animals that are still alive today also have remained in stasis for millions of years.
+As an example, bird fossils date back more than 85 million years before many dinosaurs.1 Something you might never find in an evolutionary textbook, ordinary birds such as geese, ducks, and seagulls 1 flew over the heads of dinosaurs.

 Clearly, by focusing on only extinct species, evolutionary popularizers effectively best illustrate the story of transmutation.